CianciarusoCataldo/nn-object-detector/README.md

 ```
 python send_request.py <image_path>
 ```
 If you want to send request by your own, just put an image in the HTTP POST request body, associated with an header, "image".
-The webserver is configured to read the image (in binary form) from the message using this custom header, so make sure to use it, or no request will be send.
+The webserver is configured to read the image (in binary form) from the message using this custom header, so make sure to use it, or no request will be processed.

 ## The response format
 The response from webserver follow a predefined pattern, designed to make the it readable but also short, to send less data and reduce overhead.
 The final response, the one that the user will read, has this form: